A non-commutative homogeneous coordinate ring for the degree six del Pezzo surface: The del Pezzo surface

 where $L_1$, $L_2$, and $L_3$ are the strict transforms of the lines in $\PP^2$ spanned by the points that are blown up.
-(The labeling of the equations for the $-1$-curves will be justified shortly.)
+(The labeling of the equations for the $(-1)$-curves is explained in section \ref{sect.curves}.)